 Log records SHALL include the following elements:

-- 1. Date and time of record;
+- 1. Date and time of event;

 - 2. Identity of the person making the journal record; and

-- 3. Description of the record.
+- 3. Description of the event.

 All systems that record logs are synchronized via NTP (Network Time Protocol).